prem9910/Java-Practices/Basics/Methods/README.md

 -   Method Name: `add`
 -   Parameter List: `(int a, int b)`
 -   Method Body: Adds two integers and returns the sum.

+### Types of Methods

+1.  ``*Instance Methods:*`` Belong to an instance of a class.
+They require an object of the class to be created before they can be called.

+2.  ``*Static Methods:*`` Belong to the class rather than any object instance.
+They can be called without creating an instance of the class.

+3.  ``**Abstract Methods:**`` Declared without an implementation.
+They must be implemented by subclasses.
+They are used in abstract classes and interfaces.

+### Method Overloading

+Method overloading allows multiple methods in the same class to have the same name but different parameters (different type, number, or both).
+The compiler determines which method to call based on the method signature.

+### Summary

+Methods in Java are essential for defining the behavior of classes and objects.
+They consist of an access modifier, return type, name, parameters, and body.
+Java supports instance methods, static methods, and abstract methods, as well as method overloading to enhance functionality and code reuse.